fennel-ai/client/docs/pages/api-reference/sources/kinesis.md

 The arn of the Kinesis stream.
 The corresponding `role_arn` must have appropriate permissions for this stream.
-Providing a stream that either doesn't exist or can not be read using the given `role_arn` will result in an error during the sync operation.
+Providing a stream that either doesn't exist or can not be read using the given `role_arn` will result in an error during the commit operation.
 </Expandable>

 <Expandable title="init_position" type="str | datetime | float | int">
 The initial position in the stream from which Fennel should start ingestion.
 See [Kinesis ShardIteratorType](https://docs.aws.amazon.com/kinesis/latest/APIReference/API_GetShardIterator.html#API_GetShardIterator_RequestSyntax) for more context.
 Allowed values are:
-- `"latest"` - start from the latest data (starting a few minutes after `sync`)
+- `"latest"` - start from the latest data (starting a few minutes after `commit`)
 - `"trim_horizon"`- start from the oldest data that hasn't been trimmed/expired yet.
 - datetime - start from the position denoted by this timestamp (i.e. equivalent to `AT_TIMESTAMP` in Kinesis vocabulary).